COMP2150-24s1/level-design-assessment-Ronitium/README.md

 2)
 ![PushableBlock 2!](DocImages/PushableBlock2.png)

-Adding Pushable Boxes as there can be other mechanics that may require a box to push with.
+A pushable boxes can be pushed to the pressure pad or used as a movable platform.

 ### 2.3.
 Pressure Pads